So you’re thinking about why you should learn French?

 While you can appreciate great paintings without understanding a word of French, learning the language will give you a deeper understanding of the cultural context in which these great artists operated.

-Reaching a level that allows you to read in French will also allow you to experience some of the world’s greatest works of literature in the original.
+One of the many reasons to learn French is that when you reach a level that allows you to read in French, you will experience some of the world’s greatest works of literature in the original.
 Something with which reading in translation can never compare.

 3. Fabulous French Popular Culture